 - Form 12 small balls with cookie dough (you'll likely have some left over).

-- Heat dark chocolate in a saucepan set over another saucepan of simmering water.
+- Heat dark chocolate in a saucepan set over another saucepan of simmering water (or use a double boiler).
 Stir until chocolate is melted.

 - Spoon enough chocolate into the each cupcake liner to cover the bottom of it.

 - Set cookie dough ball into center of each liner.